Identify. Understand. Respond.

 Primeros Auxilios Para La Salud Mental - Mental Health First Aid for Spanish Speakers (view flier)

-In-person – Learners receive their training during a 7.5-hour, Instructor-led, in-person session (plus breaks and lunch).
+• In-person (2nd Edition) – Learners receive their training during a 7.5-hour, Instructor-led, in-person session (plus breaks and lunch).

 A video conference.